ministryofjustice/security-guidance/docs/access-control-policy.md

-# Access Control Policy
+# Access Control Policies

-The Ministry of Justice \(MoJ\) Access Control Policy describes the access control security principles and responsibilities that apply within the MoJ.
-It consists of policies and guides that apply to MoJ access management.
+The Ministry of Justice \(MoJ\) Access Control policies describes the access control security principles and responsibilities that apply within the MoJ.
+They consist of policies and guides that apply to MoJ access management.

-The overall policy comprises three main documents:
+The overall policies consist of three main documents:

 <a name="[device-access-control-policy](device-access-control-policy.md)"></a>